LSSTDESC/Twinkles/doc/Cookbook/Sims_phoSimGen.md

 ```
 eups list -v my_package
 ```

-Once you have a version of the LSST sims stack working, you have the `eups` database loaded.
-Now you should be able to do
+To see the versions of the LSST Simulations stack available to you, try
 ```
 eups list sims_catUtils
 ```
-and see the the versions and tags listed for this eups package.
+`sims_catUtils` is the highest-level LSST package on which Twinkles depends.

-When first setting up Twinkles, from the top level directory of `Twinkles` use
+In order to use Twinkles, you must tell `eups` that Twinkles exists.
+From the top level directory of `Twinkles` use
 ```
 source setup/declare_eups.sh
 ```